ACML-Project-Team-1/Team1_Documentation/docs/dataset.md

 ## Dataset Objectives
 The Objective for this dataset is to classify cat breeds.
+Thus, given an image of a cat that is one of the 15 given breeds, the model should be able to correctly identify which breed it is.